ComparativeGenomicsToolkit/taffy/README.md

     tag -> key':'value

     key -> alphanumerical string
-    value -> alphanumerical string'
+    value -> alphanumerical string

 (The header is therefore just a possibly empty sequence of key:value pairs)

     columns -> column '\n' columns
-               column 'n'
+               column

     column -> bases coordinates_column tag_string
            -> bases coordinates_column
            -> bases tag_string
            -> bases

-(Columns are encoded, one per line.
+(Columns are encoded one per line.
 Each column encodes an alignment of the bases in the column (see below) and then some optional coordinates and tags.)

     tag_string -> '#' tags